Civil Rights Act: Promise Unfulfilled

 Having served as Special Litigation Counsel in the Civil Rights Division of the Department of Justice and as lead or co-counsel in numerous jury trials, Bachman is trial-tested and ready to fight for you to obtain the relief that you deserve.

 Contact us today to find out how we can help you with a race discrimination case.
-To schedule a preliminary consultation about race discrimination, call us at 202-769-1681, or click here.
+To schedule a preliminary consultation with an experienced discrimination lawyer, call us at 202-769-1681, or click here.

 1629 K Street, NW